Being able to hop in an RV and hitting the road to pretty much anywhere sounds like a life most of us want to have.

 This is why many people (myself included) are considering or have considered RVing full time.

-If you are considering RV’ing full time you need to weight out the pros and cons of RV living before jumping straight into it.
+If you are considering RV’ing full time you need to weigh out the pros and cons of RV living before jumping straight into it.

 They are sharing their pros and cons of RV living with you so you can have some insight before buying that RV and hitting the road.